We only collect Personally Identifiable Information when you directly give it to us, via a contact form.

 We comply with US Privacy Protection Acts.

-We are in compliance with the California Online Privacy Protection Act and will not distribute your personal information to outside parties without your consent.
+We are in compliance with the California Online Privacy Protection Act (CalOPPA) and the California Consumer Privacy Act (CCPA).
+We will not distribute your personal information to outside parties without your consent.
 We also comply with the requirements of the Children’s Online Privacy Protection Act.
 Our website, products and services are all intended for people who are at least 13 years old or older.

 This website is owned and operated by Gardeen LLC dba Adnomadic.